WencesVillegasMarset/aws-saa-c02-notes/README.md

     * Loss of network connectivity to primary
     * Compute unit failure on primary
     * Storage failure on primary
+* IAM DB Authentication
+  * authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication
+  * works with MySQL and PostgreSQL
+  * you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.
+  * Benefits:
+    * encrypted using Secure Socket Layer (SSL) or Transport Layer Security (TLS).
+    * IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+    * use profile credentials specific to your EC2 instance to access your database instead of a password.

+**Billing**:
+* RDS is billed by the follwing components:
+  * DB Instance Hours
+  * Storage per GB per Month
+  * I/O Requests per 1 Million requests per month.
+  * Provisioned IOPS
+  * Backup Storage GB per month.
+  * Data Transfer per GB.

+You can request an On-Demand instance or Reserved Instance.

 Links:
 * https://aws.amazon.com/rds/features/multi-az/